 It is the objective of the Compensation Committee to pay compensation at levels that will attract, retain and motivate executives with superior leadership and management abilities and to structure the forms of compensation paid in order that their interests will be closely aligned with Company's in achieving superior financial performance.
-With these objectives in mind, it has been the Committee's practice to provide a mix of base salary, bonus and equity based compensation.
-The Compensation Committee believes that this combination of programs has provided an appropriate mix of fixed and variable pay and a balance of incentives for short-term operational performance and for long-term stock price performance.

-In 2004, with the assistance of an independent compensation consultant, we implemented a performance unit incentive plan that is currently available to seventeen officers and key management selected by the Committee who have a significant impact on the long term financial results of the Company overall or its principal business units.
-Under this plan, after a two-year phase in period currently underway, eligible employees will receive awards every two years that cover a four-year performance period.
+Until early 2004 it was the Committee's practice to achieve these objectives through a mix of base salary, bonus and equity based compensation.
+In early 2004 the Company determined that it would discontinue option grants after 2004 (except for option grants to directors) in connection with the implementation of a long term incentive plan that is currently available to 19 officers and key management selected by the Committee who have a significant impact on the long term financial results of the Company overall or its principal business units.
+Under this plan, after the two-year phase in period discussed below, eligible employees will receive awards every two years that cover a four-year performance period.
 The incentive targets for each participant for each performance period are established, in the Committee's discretion, based on return on assets measures of Company or business unit performance or a combination of both.
-At the end of each performance period participating employees receive cash payments based upon performance ameasured against minimum, target and maximum goals established for the respective participants.
+At the end of each performance period participanting employees receive cash payments based upon performance as measured against minimum, target and maximum goals established for the respective participants.
 Participating employees that resign before the termination of a performance period forfeit any entitlement to cash payments for such period.
-The first cash payments under this program will be made in 2006 for performance during the transitional period that began effective January 1, 2004 and that ends on December 31, 2005.
-None of the compensation data in the table above or this report reflects any amount the named executives may be entitled to receive under the performance unit incentive plan.
+The first cash payments under this program were made in 2006 for performance during the transitional period that began effective January 1, 2004 and ended on December 31, 2005.
+The Compensation Committee believes that this combination of base salary, bonus and long-term incentive payments provides an appropriate mix of fixed and variable pay and a balance of incentives for short-term and longer term operational performance.